awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

  An SNS topic is a logical access point, a communication channel your Auto Scaling group uses to send the notifications\.
 You create a topic by specifying a name for your topic\.

-For more information, see [Create a Topic](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Subscribe to the Amazon SNS Topic<a name="as-sns-subscribe-topic"></a>

 To receive the notifications that your Auto Scaling group sends to the topic, you must subscribe an endpoint to the topic\.
 In this procedure, for **Endpoint**, specify the email address where you want to receive the notifications from Amazon EC2 Auto Scaling\.

-For more information, see [Subscribe to a Topic](http://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Subscribe to a Topic](https://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Confirm Your Amazon SNS Subscription<a name="as-sns-confirm-subscription"></a>

 Amazon SNS sends a confirmation email to the email address you specified in the previous step\.

-Make sure you open the email from AWS Notifications and choose the link to confirm the subscription before you continue with the next step\.
+Make sure that you open the email from AWS Notifications and choose the link to confirm the subscription before you continue with the next step\.

 You will receive an acknowledgement message from AWS\.
 Amazon SNS is now configured to receive notifications and send the notification as an email to the email address that you specified\.